cybergrrl/scoutaloud/content/projects/xmas-movie-discovery/films/a_nutcracker_christmas_2016.md

 description = """When her niece is cast in The Philadelphia Ballet’s production of the Nutcracker, a jaded ex-ballerina is forced to come to terms with the life and love she left behind."""

 [taxonomies]
-xmas_genres = ['Drama', 'Romance', 'Family', 'TV Movie', 'Hallmark']
+xmas_genres = ['Hallmark', 'TV Movie', 'Family', 'Drama', 'Romance']

 [extra]
 film_url = """https://letterboxd.com/film/a-nutcracker-christmas/"""